Direct route guide

 Cheapest After FeesLate-afternoon nonstop, basic economy4:50 PM7:35 PM10h 45mBasic economyEstimated total: $830

-Matches the cards.
-Taxes, fare rules, dates, and checkout extras can still change the total and which option looks cheapest.
+Rounded planning figures only.
+Taxes, fare rules, and checkout extras can still change which option looks cheapest.

 How Farewise estimates cost